 Watch a short video from the opening of Canada's Sugar Beach.

-Canada's Sugar Beach promenade and plaza have been designed to be fully accessible to people with disabilitiies.
+Canada's Sugar Beach promenade and plaza have been designed to be fully accessible to people with disabilities.
 In an effort to improve accessibility to the beach, Waterfront Toronto has added a boardwalk, level with the sand to some of the park's signature pink beach umbrellas and Muskoka chairs.

-One of the park’s signature design elements is the oversized, granite rock formations located on the beach and in the plaza space next to Corus Quay.
+One of the park’s signature design elements is the oversized granite rock formations located on the beach and in the plaza space next to Corus Quay.
 The rocks, which feature candy-coloured stripes made of a flexible and durable thermoplastic, add to the whimsical feel of the park.

-The granite rocks were selected from a quarry in northern Quebec by Waterfront Toronto and the park’s design team.
+The granite rocks were chosen from a quarry in northern Quebec by Waterfront Toronto and the park’s design team.
 The granite was then sliced into 1.5 metre-wide pieces using an industrial strength saw, categorized and trucked to the park site.
 Much like putting together a jigsaw puzzle, crews used a 165-tonne crane to assemble the rock outcropping piece by piece on site.
 The granite outcropping at the beach is over six metres long and wide, and about one metre high.
 The second rock outcropping at the plaza is more than double the size of the rock at the beach.
 These signature granite outcroppings will be used as informal seating, play and gathering spaces.

-Canada’s Sugar Beach has two important neighbours – Redpath Sugar to its west across the Jarvis Slip and Corus Quay, the new headquarters for Corus Entertainment on its eastern edge.
+Canada’s Sugar Beach has two important neighbours – Redpath Sugar to its west across the Jarvis Slip and Corus Quay, the headquarters for Corus Entertainment on its eastern edge.
 The park’s design bridges the gap between old and new by celebrating Redpath’s important industrial heritage and the new creative vibe Corus Entertainment brings to the waterfront.
-All summer long, Corus employees will spill out into the park using its unique plaza space for concerts, film screenings and other live events against a backdrop of large freighters docking in the slip to deliver sugar to Redpath.
+All summer long, Corus employees spill out into the park using its unique plaza space for concerts, film screenings and other live events against a backdrop of large freighters docking in the slip to deliver sugar to Redpath.